vagabond1215/Age-of-Survival/README.md

 `npm run build` writes the static site to `docs/`, and `vite preview` serves that build with the same base path behavior you will get in production.

+If you see a browser console error such as `main.tsx:1 Failed to load resource: the server responded with a status of 404`, the page is being served without the Vite dev server or the compiled `docs/` bundle.
+Use `npm run dev` during development or point your static host at the contents of `docs/` (after running `npm run build`).
+Opening `index.html` directly from the repository root will not work because `/src/main.tsx` is only available when Vite is running.

 ## Deployment

 - The production build lives in `docs/` (see `vite.config.ts`), so any static host that can serve that folder will work.
 For a quick manual check, run `npx serve docs` or point your web server's document root at `docs/`.